|

 featured above.
 Still, I'm pretty sure that the vast majority of my

 work would make your heirs proud, and it's priced very reasonably!
-Click

 here to enter my personal online gallery of Art you can live

 with.
-Kurt Mottram

 that rhymes.
 Anyhow, this sort of work has landed him more

-well.
-But then again, so does Thomas
+well, but then again, so does Thomas

-Kinkade, so what does that tell you?
+Kinkade.
+Que sera sera.
 My thought is that if your tastes happen to parallel

 Anyhow, sometime